How do I create a vaulted ceiling and scissor trusses?

 To build the roof

-Launch Chief Architect and Open the Chief Architect plan in which you would like to create scissor trusses.
+Launch Chief Architect and use Open Plan to open the Chief Architect plan in which you would like to create scissor trusses.

 In this example, a simple 20' x 30' rectangular plan is used.

-Using the Select Object tool, select the walls to make gable ends, then click the Open Object edit button.
+Using the Select Objects tool, select the walls to make gable ends, then click the Open Object edit button.

 In this example, the left and right walls were selected.

-On the Roof panel of the Wall Specification dialog, put a check next to Full Gable Wall and then click OK.
+On the Roof panel of the Wall Specification dialog, select the Full Gable Wall option and click OK.